l0ru550/twitter_api_clone/README.md

 ## Docs

-Open [http://localhost:3000/api-docs/#/](http://localhost:3000/api-docs/#/) with your browser to see the result.
+Open [http://localhost:3000/api-docs/#/](http://localhost:3000/api-docs/#/) within your browser to see the result.